hdShang/arxiv-daily/docs/cs-GR/2025-05-07/papers/250504050v3-terrafusion-joint-generation-of-terrain-geometry-and-texture-using-l.md

 ---
 layout: default
-title: TerraFusion: Joint Generation of Terrain Geometry and Texture Using Latent Diffusion Models
+title: "TerraFusion: Joint Generation of Terrain Geometry and Texture Using Latent Diffusion Models"
 ---

 # TerraFusion: Joint Generation of Terrain Geometry and Texture Using Latent Diffusion Models